· July 9, 2026

 Low leptin.
 Low thyroid.
 Rising cortisol.
 The brainstem reads this as threat and responds accordingly: shallow breathing, high tone, CO₂ intolerance, sympathetic dominance, rigid fascia, poor sleep depth.

 Low fuel = don’t drop your guard.
-This is survival logic, not psychology.
+Survival logic.
+Full stop.

 Low fuel means inflammatory residue lingers.